 Things You Need to Consider Before Making a Purchase

-- Durability: Do not invest in a pair of socks that will fall apart the first time you are wearing them.
-Check for compression stockings/socks that are designed to be durable and come with reinforced toes and heels for additional support.
-The most direct way is to read the reviews and check how many stars they got off the reviews if you are purchasing on Amazon or other purchase channels.
+- Durability: Do not invest in a pair of socks that will fall apart the first time you wear them.
+Check for compression socks that are designed to be durable and come with reinforced toes and heels for additional support.
+You can usually get a good idea of durability by reading product reviews.

-- Moisture Wicking: If you are wearing circulation stockings/socks for an extended period, you will need to acquire the type that is moisture-wicking.
-This will help to keep a person’s feet more comfortable and dryer.
+- Moisture Wicking: If you are wearing circulation stockings or socks for an extended period, you need to make sure that they are moisture-wicking.
+This will ensure your feet stay dry and comfortable.

 - Price: The range of medical compression could range from $10-$100.
 The prices depend on the style and the level of compression required.
-Beware of anything that is insanely cheap.
-Wearing compression socks or stockings of inferior quality could lead to skin infections and diseases.
+Beware of anything that seems insanely cheap.
+Wearing low-quality compression socks or stockings can lead to skin infections and diseases.

-Can Wearing Them be Harmful to Your Ankles or Your Health?
+Can Compression Gear be Harmful to Your Ankles or Your Health?

-While the majority of people can find health benefits from the wearing of circulation stockings/socks, some individuals should desist from using them unless they consult their doctor.
-The only scenario where wearing circulation legwear is harmful is:
+While the majority of people would find it beneficial to wear circulation stockings and socks, some individuals should not wear them without first talking to their doctor.
+The most common scenarios where wearing circulation legwear is harmful are:

 When someone is suffering from peripheral neuropathy, peripheral artery disease, or other conditions that can lead to dermatitis or skin lesions should avoid the wearing of compression stockings/socks.